Algorithmic Rituals

 Algorithmic Rituals presented by EMMEDIA

-In this 1:30 hour event, we’ll use movement and conversation prompts to think about how our lives and bodies relate to these systems.
+In this art experience, we use movement and conversation prompts to think about how our lives and bodies relate to these systems.
 We’ll work from a flowchart based on our relationships to decision-making systems to generate movements, and combine them together to see what patterns emerge.
+You do not need to be experienced with dance or movement to participate, and all movements can be adapted to your physical ability and available space.

 If you’d like a preview of Algorithmic Rituals, please check out the above video produced by EMMEDIA.